What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 The advantages of cryptocurrencies over more traditional fiat currencies:

-Fraud-proof: When new cryptocurrencies are created, the coins, their owners’ information, and the transaction details are stored in a public ledger.
-Although this ledger is public, the owners’ identities are encrypted and protected via the key system mentioned earlier.
+Fraud-proof When new cryptocurrencies are created, the coins, their owners’ information, and the transaction details are stored in a public ledger.
+Although this ledger is public, the owners’ identities are pseudonymous and protected via the key system mentioned earlier.

-Transaction Legitimacy (solving double spend): Before cryptocurrency can be sent, a wallet address is checked by the ledger to ensure adequate funds are owned by the sender.
+Transaction Legitimacy (solving double spend) Before cryptocurrency can be sent, a wallet address is checked by the ledger to ensure adequate funds are owned by the sender.
 The digital ledger – the blockchain, maintains a record of all the transactions that take place between digital wallets.
+A blockchain ensures that no one can spend the same funds twice.

-Instant settlement: Unlike traditional money transfer services, cryptocurrencies work more like digital cash, and the final settlement happens within minutes (the exact times are subject to the mining process described below), which is a massive financial innovation.
+Instant settlement Unlike traditional money transfer services, cryptocurrencies work more like digital cash, and the final settlement happens within minutes or even seconds (the exact times are subject to the validation process described below), which is a massive financial innovation.
 Rather than complex and proprietary infrastructure to complete transactions, all people need to send and receive cryptocurrencies is a smart device and an internet connection.

 10 most popular cryptocurrencies to invest in